ellison121/test-autocomplete-text/README.md

 test-autocomplete-text
 ======================
-Open the index.html in the demo folder, type the city in the text file, then widget gave you a possible hint.
+Open the index.html, type the city you live in, then widget gave you a possible hint.